-Current Performance: 40% of respondents indicated that the condition of county roads and bridges were a moderate problem, while 34% indicated they were a major problem.
-The 2019 survey continued to separate snow and ice removal from general maintenance, which is reflected in the following chart.
-While low, these scores are in line with national trends done by the National Research Center.
+Current Performance: The condition of county roads and bridges was felt to be a moderate problem, or had an average rating of 63 points.
+The 2022 survey continued to separate snow and ice removal from general maintenance, which is reflected in the following chart.
+While low, these scores are in line with national trends done by the Polco-National Research Center.